<< ALL BLOG POSTS

 Keynotes

 Each morning kicked off with a set of keynotes from major partners in the Salt ecosystem, such as Adobe, Suse Linux, Bloomberg and Intuit.
-A few notable announcements:
+A few notable announcement:

 Take-Aways from Key SaltConf Sessions